fgmart/fgmart.github.io/_projects/ai-tools-for-k12.md

 Draw!](https://quickdraw.withgoogle.com/) demo, Vaishali Mahipal (MS in CS, 2022) led the development of
-DoodleIt, a browser-based tool that demonstrates how Concurrent Neural Networks (CNNs) perform image recognition.
+DoodleIt, a browser-based tool that demonstrates how Convolutional Neural Networks (CNNs) perform image recognition.

 DoodleIt was presented as a [poster at SIGCSE